Richardaeld/Eldridge_Music/TESTING.md

 + As a returning user I would like to have a personalized profile that has all my previous order information.

 #### Expectation(s):
++ When **Remember My Information** box is checked it will update users **Shipping Information**.
 + The page content fills appropriately and doesn't spill out beyond obvious borders.
 + The page content doesn't overlap and is easy to read.

 #### Assumptions(s):
++ The tester will create an account for this test or use a pre-existing account.
+The tester will keep a record of the account.
++ Tester knows Striped dummy codes.

 #### Testing Step(s):
+1. Load the **Index View** of Eldridge Music.
+1. Proceed through to checkout with any combination of items in the cart.
+1. Fill out shipping information and check **Remember My Information**.
+1. Submit order with Stripe's dummy information.
+1. Open **Profile view** and check to see if **Shipping Information** has been updated.

 #### Documented Result(s):
+1. A user account was created to fulfill the test's requirements or a pre-existing account was used, record:
+    + The username, email address of the account, and that this is a test account.
+1. If the **Shipping Information** is not updated, record:
+    + The test name, the email name, the username, the information anticipated, the actual information, and a brief description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: